xBis7/xBis7/README.md

   I'm very passionate about software engineering and always eager to learn something new.
   <br></br>
   I mainly focus on backend work.
-I'm currently contributing to open source projects.
+I'm currently contributing to open source projects around the Hadoop ecosystem.
   <br></br>
   Feel free to contact me for
   <li>help</li>